joramk/fc27-haproxy/README.md

 1.8.4 | Installs HAProxy v1.8.4 (rawhide)

 ## Features
-* Automatic self update through the Fedora package management
+* Daily automatic self update through the Fedora package management
-* Latest Fedora 27 base system with full systemd support
+* Latest Fedora 27 base system with full systemd support and docker instance health check
-* Integrated LetsEncrypt Certbot with automatic certificate issues and updates
+* Integrated LetsEncrypt Certbot with automatic certificate issueing, updating and OCSP stapling
-* Incrond monitoring for configuration and certifcate changes
+* Automatic reloading with incrond monitoring for configuration and certifcate changes

+## Configuration
+Generated LetsEncrypt certifcate files are created by the `certbot-combine` script and stored in `/etc/letsencrypt/live/*/fullkeychain.pem`.
+You have to include them manually in your `haproxy.cfg` file.

 ### Environment variables
 Variable | Description